yoheinakajima/pippin/README.md

 ## License

-BabyAGI is released under the MIT License.
+Pippin is released under the MIT License.